William Henry Blackmore: Death

 While on the expedition to Yellowstone in July 1872, Blackmore's wife Mary contracted pneumonia and died in Bozeman, Montana.
-William purchased land and donated it to the town for a cemetery.
+Blackmore purchased land and donated it to the town for a cemetery.
 Ferdinand Hayden named Mount Blackmore in Mary's honour.

-In 1871 he sent his brother Henry and cousin George Blackmore and their families to look after lands in Colorado.
-A world recession hit in 1873, investors became agitated, American partners were taking advantage of William's absence leading to a stressful situation for the promoter.
-In 1877 his sister Blanche and her husband Arthur Boyle (1840–1910), whom she had married in that year, emigrated to America to look after Blackmore's property in New Mexico.
-Back in England William was suffering from a fall, overwork, lack of rest and over-indulgence.
+In 1871, he sent his brother Henry and cousin George Blackmore and their families to look after lands in Colorado.
+A world recession hit in 1873, investors became agitated, American partners were taking advantage of Blackmore's absence leading to a stressful situation for the promoter.
+In 1877, his sister Blanche and her husband Arthur Boyle (1840–1910), whom she had married in that year, emigrated to America to look after Blackmore's property in New Mexico.
+Back in England Blackmore was suffering from a fall, overwork, lack of rest and over-indulgence.
 Humphrey prescribed some time away in the South of England.
 However, after a drinking binge he suffered from sun stroke, returning home in worse condition.
 Blackmore's business investments fell into more and more precarious states.
 He was unable to raise funding to travel to the USA to sort matters out.
-On 12 April 1878 William shot himself in his study at Belgrave Mansions, Grosvenor Gardens, London, London, near Victoria Station.
+On 12 April 1878, Blackmore shot himself in his study at Belgrave Mansions, Grosvenor Gardens, Westminster, near Victoria Station.
 At his own request, he was buried on 20 April in Brompton Cemetery, London.